Galway Film Fleadh – Frequently Asked Questions

 When does the Galway Film Fair take place?

 The Galway Film Fair takes place in July each year.
 The 25th Edition of the Galway Film Fair takes place 21st – 23rd July 2021.

 Who can take part in the Galway Film Fair?

-The Galway Film Fair is an industry focused cinema event.
+The Galway Film Fair is an industry-focused cinema event.
 Whether your industry experience is just beginning or decades long, there is something for everyone.
 Applications for this year’s Marketplace are now open.
 Further details on Marketplace can be found here.